fritzo/Johann/README.md

 * Data-driven automated-conjecturing of equations in undecidable theories.

-Details can be found in the Ph.D. thesis http://fritzo.org/thesis.pdf .
 This repository includes:

 * A C++ kernel for building and reasoning about combinatory databases.